MohammedZ666/SonoVision/README.md

 To contribute, create an [create an issue](../../issues) and then open a PR with your proposed fix.

 ## Funding
-This project was funded by BRACU University's RSGI initiative for the *AI Powered Enhancement fof University Life Accessibility for Blind People* project.
+This project was funded by BRACU University's Research Seed Grant Initiative for the *AI Powered Enhancement fof University Life Accessibility for Blind People* project.